-Co-written and edited by Jack Murray
+Edited by Jack Murray

 Although Patricia Bailey claims no shared ancestry with George Bailey, the leading character in the classic movie, “It’s a Wonderful Life”, she certainly resembles him in many ways.
-Like George, she embodies all the qualities of a ‘community character’, particularly integrity, generosity and dedication to community.
+Like George, she personifies all the qualities of a ‘community character’, particularly integrity, generosity and dedication to community.
 She enthusiastically promotes events and philanthropic activities for many of the prominent organizations in the Palos-Orland Community, including the Palos Heights Garden Club, the Palos Park Woman’s Club, the Palos Heights Woman’s Club, The Palos Heights Farmers Market, Lake Katherine, and High School District 230 Foundation.

-When asked why she stayed in teaching, she replied, “I stayed because I loved working with children.
-There’s nothing like seeing a child comprehend and improve.
+When asked why she stayed in teaching, she replied, “I stayed because I loved working with children and there’s nothing like seeing a child comprehend and improve.
 Since I moved from a classroom to a pull-out setting to a computer lab, I was able to be stimulated with all the technological changes.
 I also ran the Academic Bowl with another one of our teachers and for years we loved seeing our kids beat other schools in the competition.
 My sister always said I was for the underdog.”

 One of Patt’s cherished accomplishments is her annual summer solstice party, a spirituality festival held in her home garden, which she dubbed her “eclectic sanctuary”.
 Since 2002, the festival has featured a spiritual theme by which she strives to live for the preceding year.
 Past themes have included, being happy and positive, rainbows, and journey.